 Environmental Planners review project plans, as developed by the project team and as available, to confirm consistency between plans, special provisions and the environmental review documents.
+The Environmental Planner also reviews the plans to ensure that the EPIC sheet is incorporated into the final plans.
 Note: not all projects complete plan submittals at each stage.
 Also, plans development is typically completed after NEPA approval so a final set of plans should be reviewed before FHWA funding authorization.
 95% plans are final plans that are not stamped but convey final detail for checking that the project scope of work is consistent with the NEPA approval.
 Plan reviews may include:

-- Stage III: 60%

-- Stage IV: 95%

-- Stage V: 100%
+Stage III: 60%Stage IV: 95%Stage V: 100%